Frequently Asked Questions. For those with an insatiable curiosity.

 Price includes parking, access to all of our trails and the elevator (when in operation).

-Yes, we are pet-friendly and we love animals.
+Yes, we love animals.
 Please follow these simple rules and you and your pet will have a great time:

 – Keep pets on a leash under 6 ft. at all times.